mgugger/wsl2-setup-ansible/README.md

 # wsl2-setup-ansible
-Contains the WSL Setup Scripts for Azure.
+Contains the WSL Setup Scripts for Azure on WSL with Ubuntu 20.04.

 This will install all the required dependencies for development with azure.